elasekness/BMS500C/Day 1.md

 	grep  ">" wnv_contextual.fasta | head -5

 > Here we are using a pipe, designated by **`|`** to capture the output of grep and pass it to another command (**`head`**).
-> Piping is a really useful skill to learn for parsing and processing data more efficiently.
+> Piping is a really useful skill to learn for parsing and processing data more efficiently. <br>
 > Note that you can string many pipes together, if necessary.
-As is the case for most operations conducted in Linux, there are multiple ways to do things.
+As is the case for most operations conducted in Linux, there are multiple ways to do things. <br>
 > Use the manual page for grep to find an alternative way to obtain the first five header lines (**`man grep`**).

 <br>